eldun/eldun.github.io/_posts/2020-05-29-ray-tracing-in-one-weekend-part-two.md

 <!--end-excerpt-->

 <span class="highlight-yellow">
 I started this path tracer months ago, and only started this blog series in late May.
 The version of Shirley's book that I used is from sometime in 2018 (Version 1.54), and I have found that there is a recently updated version (3.1.2) on [his website](https://raytracing.github.io/) from June 6th, 2020!
 Therefore, there are some differences in implementation and functionality.
-I am trying to keep things as easy-to-follow as possible, mostly sticking with my original code and changing what I deem to be important for readability, clarity, or rendering purposes.
+I am trying to keep things easy-to-follow, mostly sticking with my original code and changing what I deem to be important for readability, clarity, or rendering purposes.
+If you are reading this to build your own ray tracer, I highly reccommend Shirley's book instead.
 </span>

 ---